Marina Rebeka: Early life and background

 Rebeka was born in Riga, to Belarusian father and Siberian-born Latvian mother.
 The family name used to be Rebeko but was changed to Rebeka during the Soviet era; the name was first adopted by her paternal grandfather.
 Rebeka's maternal grandfather, Juris Jankovičs (1924–2019), was deported to Siberia with his family on 14 June 1941 and only returned more than twenty years later.
 He detailed his camp experience in two books: Skorpiona slazdā ('Scorpio trap', 2009) and Spīta krustceles ('Despite the crossroads', 2012), both published under the auspices of the Museum of the Occupation of Latvia.

 She studied at the Grammar School of Nordic Languages.
-After attending a performance of Bellini's Norma at the Dailes Theatre with her parents at the age of 13 she was inspired to become a singer.
+At the age of 13 she was inspired to become a singer after attending a performance of Bellini's Norma at the Dailes Theatre with her parents.
 Having no prior knowledge, she then began her initial musical studies at the music school "Rīdze" in the evening, concurrent to her Gymnasium studies.
 At the age of 17, after rejected by the Latvian Academy of Music, she entered the Jāzeps Mediņš Riga Music High School (Jāzepa Mediņa Rīgas mūzikas vidusskola), studying under Natālija Kozlova.

-She subsequently went to Italy, studying at the Conservatorio Arrigo Boito in Parma, during which she had her first stage experience in The Barber of Seville (Rosina) for a children audience, and then graduated at the Accademia Internazionale delle Arti in Rome (2006), and Conservatorio Santa Cecilia (2007).
+She subsequently went to Italy, studying at the Conservatorio Arrigo Boito in Parma, during which she had her first stage experience playing Rosina in The Barber of Seville for a children audience, and then graduated at the Accademia Internazionale delle Arti in Rome (2006), and Conservatorio Santa Cecilia (2007).
 She had also attended Grace Bumbry's masterclass at the International Summer Academy at the Mozarteum University Salzburg.